Probing Robust Majorana Signatures by Crossed Andreev Reflection with a Quantum Dot: INTRODUCTION

-Here we propose a T-shaped hybrid structure to detect the MZMs, as illustrated in Fig.\,\ref{fig: Majorana-Y-junction}.
+Here we propose a T-shaped hybrid structure to detect MZMs, as illustrated in Fig.\,\ref{fig: Majorana-Y-junction}.
 The central quantum dot (QD) acts as a transfer station of electrons and holes.
 Hence tunning the energy level of the QD is equivalent to tunning the transmission coefficients.
-The feature of the superconducting lead is ensuring that all the currents of the system flow by Andreev reflection.
-The key to probe MZMs is Majorana-induced crossed Andreev reflection \citep{PhysRevLett.93.197003,PhysRevLett.103.237001,PhysRevLett.101.120403,PhysRevLett.122.257701}.
+The key to probe MZMs is the Majorana-induced crossed Andreev reflection \citep{PhysRevLett.93.197003,PhysRevLett.103.237001,PhysRevLett.101.120403,PhysRevLett.122.257701}.
+The ZBCP arising from the crossed Andreev reflection in this T-shaped structure is strongly protected by the energy gap of the superconducting lead because quasiparticle excitations are exponentially suppressed $\sim\exp(-\Delta/T)$.
 Such kind of multiterminal structures with a QD shows excellent maneuverability in the studies of spin-dependent transport in strong Coulomb-correlated systems \citep{PhysRevLett.92.206801,PhysRevB.66.134507,PhysRevB.70.235341,PhysRevB.65.024516,PhysRevB.59.3831,PhysRevB.62.648,PhysRevB.78.155303}.

-At zero temperature, we find that the ZBCP of the normal-metal lead is quantized to $\frac{2e^{2}}{h}$ before braiding, which is consistent with the well-known fingerprint of MZMs.
+At zero temperature, we find that the ZBCP of the normal-metal lead is quantized to $2e^{2}/h$ before braiding, which can be completely induced by the crossed Andreev reflection.
 This quantized ZBCP is found to be considerably robust against the temperature when the QD is on resonance ($\epsilon_{\mathrm{d}}=0$).
-We show that crossed Andreev reflection dominates over conventional Andreev reflection when $\epsilon_{\mathrm{d}}\gg\Delta$.
+We show that the crossed Andreev reflection dominates over the conventional Andreev reflection when $\epsilon_{\mathrm{d}}\gg\Delta$.
 Importantly, we find that the Majorana braiding shifts the ZBCPs and arouses a novel kind of crossed Andreev reflection equivalent to the splitting of $3e$ charge quanta, as shown in Fig.\,\ref{fig:Andreev reflection}.
 Because of the high controllability of QD and the robustness of the predicted signatures, our findings suggest a promising new way to identify MZMs.

-\emph{T-shaped QD-(N, S, Y) model.}\textemdash The tunnel-coupled structure can be described by an effective low-energy Hamiltonian:
+It is worth noting that while the Kondo correlations are important in a strong coupling and low-temperature regime, the Kondo resonances are usually either unstable or unquantized \citep{PhysRevB.82.245108,PhysRevX.4.031051,PhysRevB.92.235422}.
+In sharp contrast, the Majorana-induced resonance in this paper is always singly situated at zero bias and leads to quantized conductance.
+In order to isolate and investigate observable consequences of the Majorana-induced subgap resonances, we neglect the Kondo correlations and focus on the Majorana-induced crossed Andreev reflection.